AmilHakim/Game/README.md

 # Game
-A simple text-based adventure game I made
+A simple text-based adventure game I made as a project